kubernetes/community/keps/0000-kep-template.md

   View anything marked as a draft as a working document.
   Aim for single topic PRs to keep discussions focused.
   If you disagree with what is already in a document, open a new PR with suggested changes.
-* As a KEP is approved, rename the file yet again with the final KEP number.
+* A KEP number can be assigned at any time by (even in the first PR) (a) taking the next number in the NEXT_KEP_NUMBER file and (b) incrementing that number.
+  These PRs should be approved quickly to minimize merge conflicts.

 The canonical place for the latest set of instructions (and the likely source of this file) is [here](/keps/0000-kep-template.md).